 I'm learning a lot.

-In fact, um, I'm packing as we speak.
+In fact, I'm packing as we speak.

-Not that anybody has who I am.
+Not anybody else who I am.

 I like that.